Sim4n6/plasoWiki/Troubleshooting-installation-issues.md

 ...
 ```

-If however for some reasons there are ERRORS displayed those dependencies have to be updated.
-This page's purpose is to give few hints on how to fix those issues.
+An `[ERROR]` status indicates that the version of the dependency is not supported.

-The easiest and first  step should be to make sure all currently installed packages are up-to-date
+First make sure all currently installed packages are up-to-date by running:

 ```
 $ sudo apt-get update